inkarkat/vim-UnconditionalPaste/README.md

     let g:UnconditionalPaste_Combinations = ['U', ',"', 's']

+If you want no or only a few of the available mappings, you can completely turn off the creation of the default mappings by defining:

+    :let g:UnconditionalPaste_no_mappings = 1

+This saves you from mapping dummy keys to all unwanted mapping targets.

 If you want to use different mappings (e.g. starting with <Leader>), map your keys to the <Plug>UnconditionalPaste... mapping targets _before_ sourcing this script (e.g. in your vimrc):